asmagill/hs._asm.axuielement/Reference_Core.md

  * the axuielementObject

 Notes:
- * To change the global timeout affecting all queries on elements which do not have a specific timeout set, use this method on the systemwide element (see [hs._asm.axuielement.systemWideElement](#systemWideElement).
+ * To change the global timeout affecting all queries on elements which do not have a specific timeout set, use this method on the systemwide element (see [hs.axuielement.systemWideElement](#systemWideElement).
  * Changing the timeout value for an axuielement object only changes the value for that specific element -- other axuieleement objects that may refere to the identical accessibiity item are not affected.

  * Setting the value to 0.0 resets the timeout -- if applied to the `systemWideElement`, the global default will be reset to its default value; if applied to another axuielement object, the timeout will be reset to the current global value as applied to the systemWideElement.